WillAdams/gcodepreview/README.md

  I work for them).
  Comments are included in the G-code to match those expected by CutViewer.

- A complete example file is: gcodepreview_template.scad another is openscad_gcodepreview_cutjoinery.tres.scad which is made from an OpenSCAD Graph Editor file:
+ A complete example file is: gcodepreview_template.scad another example is openscad_gcodepreview_cutjoinery.tres.scad which is made from an OpenSCAD Graph Editor file: